 I already have a Power-of-Attorney.
 Do I also need a Representative Payee?

 Yes.
 The Treasury Department does not recognize Powers-of-Attorney for negotiating federal payments, including Social Security or SSI checks.
 This means, if you have Power-of-Attorney for someone who is incapable of managing his or her own benefits, you must still apply to serve as his or her Payee.

 Does the Corporation of Guardianship charge a fee to serve as Representative Payee?

 Yes.
 As a community-based, nonprofit organization, the Corporation of Guardianship is authorized to charge a small fee for providing Representative Payee services.
-In 2015, the Social Security Administration approved organizations to charge $41.00 per month for these services.
 Click here for our FEE SCHEDULE.